dartmouth-cs52-19S/lab1-landingpage-overlake333/README.md

 Using Chrome DevTools, I mimicked the Starbuck's website's structure and style.
 My webpage has a responsive navigation menu, expanding images, hover states, text inputs, and footer links.

-I was inspired to create a motorcycle blog because, as someone who rides motorcycles, I have always wanted to take my bike cross-country and document the process.
+I was inspired to create a motorcycle blog because, as someone who rides motorcycles, I have always wanted to take my bike cross-country and document the adventure.

 What worked:
 - using the Chrom Devtools to make small stylistic choices before editing the actual html file.\